bdi-lab/InGram/README.md

 If you use this code or data, please cite our paper.

+The bibtex is provided at the end of this file.

 > Jaejun Lee, Chanyoung Chung and Joyce Jiyoung Whang, InGram: Inductive Knowledge Graph Embedding via Relation Graphs, To appear in 40th International Conference on Machine Learning (ICML 2023), 2023.

 ## Requirements